whatmough/CHIPKIT/ip/commctrl/README.md

-# COMMCTRL Master
+# UART AHB Master (COMMCTRL)

 ## Introduction

-COMMCTRL is intended to control and communicate with the SoC using UART or Scan Chain It works as a Master module attached to AHB-Lite bus system in SoC.
+COMMCTRL is an AHB bus master that allows for straightforward off-chip hosting over a simple USB interface.
+This makes test chip bring up and testing extremely quick and easy!

+The off-chip hosting uses the standard UART protocol and therefore requires nothing more complicated than a simple terminal app for interactive tests.
+For scripted tests, any UART library can be used, e.g. `pyserial` in a Python script.

+## Description

 Usage:
 - Initialize SRAMs attached to AHB bus